The Smugglers of Sennen

 changed by the leaseholder.
 The family members who held the lease would have

-paid the rents due, possibly annually, but not neccessarily Joseph and Ann who
+paid the rents due, possibly annually, but not necessarily Joseph and Ann who

 were running it at the time.
 However, if she was responsible for splitting on

-her brother in law, John GEORGE they may have been regarded as pariahs by the
+her brother in law, John GEORGE, they may have been regarded as pariahs by the

 rest of the family , who threw them out.

-This was why the GEORGES continued with the lease until at least 1891.
+The GEORGES continued with the lease until at least 1891.
 It might

 have run out then, with Mathew GEORGE, being perhaps the last life, did not want